joelparkerhenderson/demo-rust-axum/README.md

 };
 ```

-Add the router fallback as the first choice:
+Modify the `Router` to add the function `fallback` as the first choice:

 ```rust
 let app = Router::new()